VISHWAJ33T/site/data/blog/you-aint-gonna-need-it-yagni.md

 publish: true
 slug: you-aint-gonna-need-it-yagni
 title: "You Ain't Gonna Need It: The Coder's Rule for Simplicity"
-summary: "Stop writing code for a future that might never happen.
-Learn the YAGNI principle and focus on what matters now to build cleaner, more efficient software."
+summary: 'Stop writing code for a future that might never happen.
+Learn the YAGNI principle and focus on what matters now to build cleaner, more efficient software.'
 draft: false
 tags: ['Best Practices', 'YAGNI', 'Simplicity']
 date: 2023-12-03